 Free Writing Journal

 This is the type of journaling that has been around forever and what I currently do.
 It’s more akin to keeping a diary.
 I can write as much or as little as I like, and I can do it as frequently or as infrequently as I want.
-I have found that journaling at least a few times a week helps my mental outlook.
+Journaling at least a few times a week helps my mental outlook.
 I start to miss it when it’s been a while since I’ve written, as was the case this morning.
 I like that I don’t have to think about organizing it as much, I just write what’s on my mind.

 Some free writing journals have prompts to help you think of what to write.
 While some people like this, since I don’t journal every day, I usually have something specific in mind when I pick up my pen.
-If you are in need of some journal prompts, then I suggest simply googling “journal prompts” and choose one that you like.
+If you are in need of some journal prompts, then I have a post with 94 thought-provoking journal prompts for self-discovery.

 While I do love my free writing journal, if I try to plan in it, it seems to get a bit disorganized or I can’t find where I have planned things.
 That’s frustrating, to say the least, and as you can imagine I have not had much success with keeping a planner in my free writing journal.
 There are journals out there that focus more on planning and organizing than journaling.
 If you need to get organized, that might be a good choice for you.

 I try to incorporate gratitude journaling into my free writing journal, but there are some dedicated gratitude journals as well.
-I recently held a gratitude journal giveaway for the people on my email list.
-I was nearly jealous.
+I recently held a gratitude journal giveaway and found myself feeling jealous!
 It was so pretty and I loved the prompts and the stickers.
 If you want to focus on gratitude and consciously cultivate an attitude of gratitude, you might consider getting a gratitude journal.
 They do have prompts for specific things, but many of them are not dated, so you can do whatever prompt strikes your fancy on a specific day.

 Specialized Journals (Dream Journal, Art Journal, Prayer Journal, Writing Journal, etc)